arch-linux-calamares-installer/alci-iso/README.md

 ## ArcoLinux keys and mirror

-Since this is an ArcoLinux project after all, the ArcoLinux keys are in by default.
-Want a vanilla Arch Linux without any ArcoLinux packages then you do not need our keys.
+Add the ArcoLinux keys and Arcolinux mirrors to the packages.x86_64.
-Delete the ArcoLinux line in `/archiso/airootfs/etc/systemd/system/pacman-init.service` and they will not be installed.
+Add the ArcoLinux line in `/archiso/airootfs/etc/systemd/system/pacman-init.service`

 ## Chaotic keys and mirror

-If you want to include packages from the Chaotic-aur repo then add its packages to archiso/packages.x86-64.
+Add the Chaotic keys and Chaotic mirrors to the packages.x86_64.
+Add the Chaotic line in `/archiso/airootfs/etc/systemd/system/pacman-init.service`

 # Archiso/packages.x86_64